raw-lab/MetaCerberus/README.md

 Cerberus uses Ray for distributed processing.
 This is compatible with both multiprocessing on a single node (computer) or multiple nodes in a cluster.
 Cerberus has been tested on a cluster using Slurm <https://github.com/SchedMD/slurm>.

 A script has been included to facilitate running Cerberus on Slurm.
-To use Cerberus on a Slurm cluster setup your slurm script run it using sbatch.
+To use Cerberus on a Slurm cluster, setup your slurm script and run it using sbatch.

 ```bash
 sbatch example_script.sh